shimna-puthanayil/social-circle/README.md

 ## Description

 The project helps to build an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.

-With the help of API Routes the RESTful CRUD operations are performed using these Sequelize models.
+The application is built using Express.js for routing, a MongoDB database and the Mongoose ODM.

 ## Installation